schneems/rust_macro_tutorial/docs/add_field_attributes.md

 }
 ```

 We use the [`syn::Attribute::parse_args_with`](https://docs.rs/syn/latest/syn/struct.Attribute.html#method.parse_args_with) function which takes a parser.
-We've implemented two parsers so far `KnownAttribute` and `ParseAttribute`.
-But we need something that can handle a comma separated set of attributes, so we turn to the pre-built `syn::punctuated::Punctuated` parser, which is actually a parser combinator, meaning it takes in other parsers as it's input.
-In our case we're telling it to build a set of `ParseAttribute` structs, and use commas to separate them.
+We've implemented two parsers so far: `KnownAttribute` and `ParseAttribute`.
+But we need something that can handle a comma separated set of attributes, so we turn to the pre-built `syn::punctuated::Punctuated` parser, which is actually a parser combinator, meaning it takes in other parsers as its input.
+In our case we're telling it to build a set of `ParseAttribute` structs, and use commas (`syn::Token![,]`) to separate them.
 We then call `parse_terminated` on this parser combinator which returns an iterator of item type `ParseAttribute` that we can use to build and return our `Vec<ParseAttribute>`:

 ```rust
 for attribute in attr.parse_args_with(